-Twenty five years ago I taught myself to paint.
-Out of necessity I took a leap of faith and printed 6,000 postcards.
-1,000 each of my six best paintings of Yamba and Angourie.
+I was 35 before I taught myself to paint.
+I could see an opportunity for some postcards of our local town but photographs were not challenging enough for me so I set out to paint the beaches of Yamba/ Angourie.
+I took a leap of faith and printed 6,000 postcards.
+1,000 each of my six best paintings.
 I distributed them to local businesses.
 In just a few weeks I was receiving calls for more.
-This encouraged me to take a drive to Byron Bay, take some photos and paint another set of six.
+This encouraged me to take a drive to Byron Bay and paint another set of six.
 Once again they sold extremely well.
 I continued to paint several more sets which included Coffs Harbour, Port Macquarie, Noosa, Sydney and smaller beach side towns.

-I set up a little gallery in an old fishing shed which I painted white and where I displayed and sold the originals.
-Eventually I saved enough to open my first gallery called Coast and Country Art in Yamba.
-I conducted children’s and adult classes as well as run a gallery gift shop for seven years, selling thousands of my post cards, greeting cards and prints.
+I set up a little gallery in an old fishing shed.
+It need a lick of paint but it suited just fine.
+Through these humble beginnings I saved enough to open my first gallery called Coast and Country Art in Yamba.
+I conducted children’s and adult classes as well as run a gallery gift shop for several years, selling thousands of my post cards, greeting cards and prints.
 I worked many hours completing commissions and keeping up with the demand for my work.

-I met my husband, Harry when he came into my store to buy a painting.
-After a couple of years we bought a retail space in the small hamlet of Angourie.
+I met my husband Harry when he came into my store to buy a painting.
+After a few years we bought a retail space in the small hamlet of Angourie.
 I set up my new gallery Silk and Sand, where we sold gifts, fashion, coffee and cake.
-With the help of my daughter Lindsay, we enjoyed another ten years until retiring to concentrate on my art full time and my grand children.
+With the help of my daughter Lindsay, we enjoyed another ten years until retiring to concentrate on my art and Grandchildren.

-We have a lovely space downstairs in our home where we continue to run the Silk and Sand gallery as well as Airbnb accommodation at 27 Pacific St, Angourie.
+Concentrating on larger works I have set up a lovely space downstairs in our home where we continue to run the Silk and Sand gallery as well as Airbnb accommodation at 27 Pacific St, Angourie.